sahlenlab/HiCapTools/README.md

 - SNV List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of known Single Nucleotide Variants in the genome used.
 Either Transcript List file or SNV List file is required.
 Both files can be used together.
 The file must be in the SNV File format as described in the [File Formats](#file-formats) section

 - Repeat File *(STRING: OPTIONAL)* :   The path to the file containing repeat regions in the BED format.
 The field is to be left empty if not used.
+The repeat file for hg19 can be downloaded from the following link http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/rmsk.txt.gz .

 - Mappability File *(STRING: OPTIONAL)* :   The path to the file containing mappability information in the bigWig format(.bw).
 The field is to be left empty if not used.
+Mappability files for hg19 can be downloaded from the following link http://hgdownload.soe.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/

 - bigWigSummary executable path *(STRING: OPTIONAL)* :   The file path to the bigWigSummary executable.
 The executable for linux x86_64 included in the package in the bin directory and its path is entered by default.